Firearm and Sword Possession Control Law: Effects on society

 Due to the tight control of firearms, very few people in Japan own a gun.
-Consequently, gun-related crimes are extremely low; in the past 30 years, the year with the highest amount of gun-related deaths was 39 in 2001, and as low as 4 in 2009.
+Additionally, gun-related crimes are extremely low; in the past 30 years, the year with the highest amount of gun-related deaths was 39 in 2001, and as low as 4 in 2009.

 Japan as a whole is largely uninterested in firearms.
+The country's culture doesn't have a history of widespread gun ownership by citizens.
+Instead, historic influence have made weapons to be seen as "the mark of the rulers, not the ruled".
 The public's perception is that guns are inherently dangerous and need to be controlled.

 Police stations have guns kept in locked cases, but police very rarely use them.
-Even during student riots involving Molotov cocktails, the police did not employ the use of their guns and instead used body armor.
+Even during student riots involving Molotov cocktails, the police did not employ any guns.
+Graduating police officers most often choose Judo and Kendo over firearms training.

-The effect on organized crime is that Yakuza syndicates still employ Walther P38 and Tokarev pistols from last century, mainly smuggled in from China, Russia and North Korea.
+The effect on organized crime is that Yakuza syndicates still employ Walther P38 and Tokarev pistols from the 20th century, mainly smuggled in from China, Russia and North Korea.
 The cheap cost of such antiquated guns (compared to the high cost of more modern guns on the black market), as well as the Yakuza's cultural preference for traditional Japanese swords, explain their continued reliance on the aforementioned handgun models.